conicalflask/Repetier-Firmware/README.md

 Anything else?

 Bed compensation is volatile and should be done immediately before any print and ideally while everything is hot.
 Especially with heated PCB surfaces the curvature is highly temperature sensitive.
-This is just acheived by performing adding a "G36 S1" command to your preamble gcode in your slicer after preheating your extruder and bed, failing this, just adding this to your printers startup gcode will probably be good enough and save time for each print.
+This is just done by performing adding a "G36 S1" command to your preamble gcode in your slicer after preheating your extruder and bed.
+You could also just add this to your printer's startup gcode will probably be good enough and save time for each print.

 ## How does this work?